The material is available by subscription. You may read one material simply by registering on their site.

 The issue is available in English and German.

 Two spreads in the Indian magazine Chiiz are dedicated to the world’s first under ice exhibit by Viktor Lyagushkin, Until The Ice Melts, which was held under the White Sea ice at the base of the Arctic Circle Dive Center and Lodge.
 Lots of details and photos for our English-speaking fans in Asia.

 isle of Big Krestovy, Nilmoguba Bay, White Sea

-The world’s first exhibition of photographs under the ice will be opened to visitors in mid-February 2019 beyond the Arctic Circle in the White Sea.
+The world’s first exhibition of photographs under the ice is opened to visitors 19th of February 2019 beyond the Arctic Circle in the White Sea.
 Martians and space ships, Eywa the Wood and alien brain, aquanaut traveling across the sea on balloon – this is how photographer Viktor Lyagushkin showed the underwater world of the White Sea in his photographs.
 A wide-angle macro shot taken with a fisheye lens is a new photographic technique invented by Viktor.
 The invention allowed the author to do something that no one had managed before him: to show the tiny inhabitants of the underwater Arctic in their natural environment.

 The exhibition “Until The Ice Melts” is part of a large project by Viktor Lyagushkin on documenting the animals of the White Sea.

 Viktor Lyagushkin is a world-renowned photographer, winner of countless contests, Nikon Ambassador, National Geographic photographer.
 For almost 10 years, admirers of Viktor’s talent are surprised with his projects, such as the “Orda Cave.
 Awareness”, dedicated to the longest gypsum cave in the world, located in the Urals, “Princess of Whales”, where a naked woman swam under the ice with beluga whales and others.